guptaabhijit/eventBusGeneric/README.md

 - Redis Pub/Sub messaging paradigm allows applications talk to each other through subscription to channels.<br>
 This allows decoupling between publishers and subscribers, Subscribers express interest in one or more <br> channels, and only receive messages that are of interest,  without knowledge of any publishers.

+Todo: Add more drivers such as kafka or other queueing system.